hafizio/flux-patterns/README.md

 An example might be a `CountdownStore.isItemBehind(item)`.

-Another option is to put that view-related business logic in your Rect components, but we believe it is generally better to put it in your getter methods on the store so it's reusable by other components.
+Another option is to put that view-related business logic in your React components, but we believe it is generally better to put it in your getter methods on the store so it's reusable by other components.